timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 1. Added Discovery of translation prefixes section (10.1.2) which includes RFC 8781 and 7050.

-1. Added MUST requirement for Rule 5.5 in RFC 6724.
+1. Added MUST requirement for Rule 5.5 in RFC 6724 and 8208.

 1. Added Discovery of encrypted DNS resolver, RFC 9463.

 1. Added requirement to support PMTUD (RFC 8201) and PLPMTUD (RFC 4821 and 8899).

 1. Removed Extension Header protection text to utilize draft-ietf-6man-eh-limits.

+1. Added Hop by Hop Processing (RFC 9673)

+1. Added Port Control Protocol (PCP) to allow for IPv6 host to control incoming IPv6 packets with simple firewalls.

+1. Added using DHCPv6 Prefix Delegation to allocated IPv6 prefxies to hosts.

+1. Added RFC 7050 for discovery of IPv6 prefix for IPv6 address synthesis.

+1. Added DHCPv4 Option 108 for allowing hosts to specify support for IPv6-only networks.

+1. Added additional text for supporting IPv4-mapped DNS entries.

+1. Added RFC 9740 for better visiblity with extension headers in networks.

 # Changes from RFC 6434 to RFC 8504